Free 2-Day TEFL Training

 Unless you’re still using a chalkboard (in which case you can change this to chalk), chances are that you’ve got a whiteboard in your classroom.
 Chances also are that amid all your prep for your awesome lesson, you’ll forget to bring something to write with.
 Having back up markers in your bag is an absolute MUST!

 Someone always forgets their notebook or textbook and needs something to write on.
 Rather than having them just look at their partner’s work, give them their own piece of paper.
 This way they can take ownership of their work.
 And if your lesson timing is off and you need a filler, that extra paper can be used in so many different ways.
-Check out the 101 Activities book on the TEFLPros course to see some fun activities for your class.

 These little guys come in surprisingly handy for lots of things besides their obvious use.
 If I do a writing lesson, these are essential.
 They help me keep all my students’ papers organized as I mark them.
 There’s nothing worse than losing someone’s writing assignment!
 You can also use paper clips for board game pieces, counting tools, or even as a visual representation of a grammar or vocabulary point.
 I never seem to have enough of these!!